 Q: How many people can take advantage of the first-time attendee discount?

 A: This offer is limited to the first 500 adult registrants who are first-time attendees who request a coupon code and register before the early registration deadline.

 Q: How does a first-time attendee get the discount?

 A: If you qualify for this discount, please contact us at email@example.com to receive a FIRST-TIME ATTENDEE COUPON CODE.
 Then register online using the special registration link provided to you no later than June 10, 2014.
 Contact us early when registration opens in February.
 First-time attendee discounts are limited to the first 500 that contact us for a coupon code.

 Q: What is the registration deadline for the first-time attendee discount?

-A: This special discount for first-time attendees is being offered during the early registration period.
-The first 500 first-time attendees that contact us and receive a coupon code must register no later than May 13.
+A: This special discount for first-time attendees is being offered during the early registration period only.
+The first 500 first-time attendees that contact us and receive a coupon code must register no later than June 10.